 A glorious way to spend a summer’s day in the park, enjoying a picnic to the sounds of some of the world’s best jazz artists.

-The jazz festival takes place in the Parc Floral de Vincennes over an entire week.
+The Paris Jazz Festival takes place in the Parc Floral de Vincennes over an entire week.
 All it will cost you to enjoy these concerts is the admission fee for the park.

 - Bastille Day:

 One of the most popular celebrations on the calendar, Bastille Day, is the day that the French celebrate their national day.

 A day of military parades (the oldest in the world), street parties, and free concerts culminates in a spectacular fireworks celebration from the Eiffel Tower.

 The festivities attract visitors from around the world who come to experience this special day, so expect larger crowds and a surge in prices if you’re visiting Paris on Bastille Day.